 Since banks are under no obligation to inform homeowners that their home is no longer under foreclosure, and there is no database to record zombie foreclosures, homeowners who vacated their homes are under the impression their home is no longer theirs.
 They stop making tax payments, paying their HOA dues, and repairing their homes.
 The unsuspecting home owner incurs fees, costs, and fines by the city, government, HOA, or tax collector.
 The properties fall under disarray and remain vacant and abandoned, providing a valuable piece of property for squatters and drug dealers.

 Zombie Foreclosures affect more than just the homeowners.
 They also affect the neighbors who are still in their homes and have to suffer lower property values due to the disarray of the abandoned homes.
 Police are repeatedly dispatched to the homes by concerned neighbors who want to keep their neighborhoods safe from vandalism, crime, and squatters who illegally occupy the vacant homes.

-If you feel that you are the victim of an unlawful foreclosure, or you feel that the servicer or lender is in violation of statues, Law Offices of Jason W. Estavillo, PC may be able to help you.
+If you feel that you are the victim of an unlawful foreclosure, or you feel that the servicer or lender is in violation of statues, Estavillo Law Group, PC may be able to help you.
 Please contact us for a complimentary consultation.
 We have helped many people in counties all over California, and we would like to help you, too.

-If you or someone you know is facing foreclosure or has a real estate litigation issue, Law Offices of Jason W. Estavillo may be able to help you.
+If you or someone you know is facing foreclosure or has a real estate litigation issue, Estavillo Law Group may be able to help you.
 Please contact us for a free consultation.